ABOUT

 Peg Coleman began serving as a medical microbiologist and microbial risk assessor in the US federal government in 1992, and continued that work as founder in 2010 of the woman-owned small business Coleman Scientific Consulting (CSC).
 Peg’s assessments all address the extensive gaps in scientific knowledge of microbial risks and benefits in health and disease.
 She is recognized as a trusted adviser, invited expert, educator, and peer-reviewer for methodology to assess microbial risks, including attendant uncertainties due to limited data that is often ambiguous, fragmented, and indirect.
 Her unique knowledge and collaborative style supports development of coherent models that reflect not just statistical correlations, but more importantly the complexities of biological systems and underlying causal mechanisms.

 CSC work on issues related to the microbiota of milks began in 2014 with a presentation entitled Exploring Disagreements Regarding Health Risks of Raw and Pasteurized Human and Bovine Milk at the Society for Risk Analysis (SRA) annual meeting.
-Since then, Peg has invested time and energy into leadership of a multi-year international project on the Microbiota of Milks, prepared seven manuscripts (five published to date), and presented on the microbiota of milks at events with SRA Past-President Warner North, Cornell University Emeritus Professor Rod Dietert, independent mathematical statistician Nick Azzolina, and database expert Michele Stephenson.
+Since then, Peg continues to invested time and energy into evidence for benefits and risks of raw and pasteurized milks, including human and bovine milks.
+A multi-year project on the Microbiota of Milks continues with collaborators including SRA Past-President Warner North, Cornell University Emeritus Professor Rod Dietert, independent mathematical statistician Nick Azzolina, and database expert Michele Stephenson.
+Links to our publications are provided below.

-Click on presentation titles above to download slides sets and view videos.
+Click on presentation titles above to view manuscripts, download slides sets, and view videos.

 About Me